-According to eLearning, gamification tactics, such as interactive visuals and infographics, can help people retain up to three times as much information as otherwise could.
+Gamification tactics, such as interactive visuals and infographics, can help people retain up to three times as much information as they would otherwise.
 Gamification boosts an individual’s willingness to study and learn in a more enjoyable and interactive way.
 A major hurdle of learning is getting personally interested in the content.
 Gamification provides pacing that allows students to process information in a comfortable way.

-In the TalentLMS 2019 Gamification at Work Survey, over four-fifths of employees said gamification makes them happier and more productive at work.
-Stress builds negative work environments, creates an unsatisfied workforce, and increases job dissatisfaction.
+Gamification makes employees happier and more productive at work.
+Stress builds negative work environments, creates an unsatisfied workforce and increases job dissatisfaction.
 Employee performance increases as a workforce feels less stressed and more relaxed.
 Applying gamification to a work environment can effectively improve employee outcomes.

 Gamification is especially effective when onboarding a digitally native workforce.
 Younger generations have different motivational and behavioral patterns and require a set of techniques that better align their style of learning and skill development with business goals.
 Gamified onboarding is a natural, fun and effective alternative for a changing workforce.
 [Learn more ways to attract and engage millennials and Gen Z employees.]

 The idea behind gamification is to introduce a competitive element to employees’ tasks, using public recognition and rewards to give them a greater incentive to meet personal and company goals.
-As with marketing gamification, these systems typically include something earned – such as points or badges – in exchange for prizes that are tangible (gift cards, consumer products or a free lunch) or intangible (an extra day off, a charitable donation or an all-expenses-paid trip).
+As with marketing gamification, these systems typically include something earned – such as points or badges – in exchange for prizes that are tangible (a gift card, consumer product or a free lunch) or intangible (an extra day off, a charitable donation or an all-expenses-paid trip).

 These tips can help you create a successful internal gamification program.

 If people don’t know what they’re working toward or what they need to do to get there, your gamification attempts will fall flat.
-Steve Sims, founder of gamification company Badgeville, noted that gamification should always start with business goals and how they’re going to be measured.
+Steve Sims, vice president of product at ON24, noted that gamification should always start with business goals and how they’re going to be measured.
 Then, you need to understand the groups of employees you’re working with and what you want to motivate them to do.
 [Read related article: How to Set Achievable Business Goals]

 “We advocate for ongoing analytics, both to measure progress toward goals and to provide information to evolve the solution going forward,” Sims said.
 “Anything can get stale, so the gamification solution needs to keep evolving.”